Donaldttt/fuzzyy/README.md

     ```vim
         nnoremap <Space>f :FuzzyGrep <C-R><C-W><CR>
     ```
-- FuzzyGrep requires any of grep, ag or rg command.
+- FuzzyGrep requires any of ag, rg, grep or FINDSTR command.

 - FuzzyFiles uses find command in unix (if not found it will use vim's glob function, which is blocking) or powershell's Get-ChildItem in windows.